 On short layovers, these hotels are usually located near the airport.
 On longer layovers, hotels that flight attendants stay in may be located closer to the city center.

-Do Flight Attendants Get to Pick the Hotel They Stay In?
+Flight Attendants Don’t Get to Pick the Hotels They Stay In

 Flight attendants do not get to pick the hotel they stay in.